 The Carving Begins

 With the commission organized and money in the bank, Borglum could now begin to work in earnest on the mountain.
-Workers were hired, machinery installed and facilities constructed.
-During the 1930's Senator Norbeck worked tirelessly to secure continued funding through emergency relief programs that were part of President Franklin Roosevelt's New Deal, which were also matched with funds from the orginal appropriation bill.
+He hired workers who began to install machinery and construct facilities.
+During the 1930's Senator Norbeck worked tirelessly to secure continued funding through emergency relief programs that were part of President Franklin Roosevelt's New Deal, which were also matched with funds from the original appropriation bill.

 In 1933, President Roosevelt signed Executive Order 6166, which drastically changed the management of the project.
 Mount Rushmore was now placed under the jurisdiction of the National Park Service and was supervised by engineer Julian Spotts, who began to look for ways to improve efficiency and working conditions.
 Gutzon Borglum, always uneasy with outside control over his projects, became resentful of being under "the watchful eye of the government.